miykael/atlasreader/README.md

 ### Additional parameters

-`atlasreader` has many additional parameters that allow you to change the way the clusters are generated and what kind of outputs are generated:
+`atlasreader.create_output` has many additional parameters that allow you to change the way the clusters are generated and what kind of outputs are generated:

 - **filename**: Niimg_like